-The range of value of the award is: Junior Studentships-\$1,000 to \$1,400 p.a.
+The range of value of the award is: Junior Studentships- \$1,000 to \$1,400 p.a.
 University fees and allowances for one year; Senior Studentships-\$2,500 to \$2,800 p.a. and University fees for two years.
-Applications should be lodged with the Secretary, Wheat Industry Research Council, C/- Department of Primary Industry, Canberra, A.C.T., by 25th October.
+An application for a third year to complete the degree of Doctor of Philosophy will be considered.
+Applications should be lodged with the Secretary, Wheat Industry Research Council C/- Department of Primary Industry, Canberra, A.C.T., 2600, by 25th October.